Baron Michele Leone: Personal life

 Leone married his wife Billie in 1954, with whom he remained for the rest of his life.
 During his career, he became a star in Southern California, and outside of wrestling he was hired by ABC to host a television programme, "Advice to the Lovelorn", offering advice to couples.

 Legacy

 Michele Leone was one of the first wrestling stars of the television era.
-His colorful interviews, 'bad guy' characteristics and affable personality, endeared him to viewing audiences as an entertaining performer.
-He was one of the first professional wrestlers, along with the likes of Gorgeous George, to be famed for his showmanship as well as his in-ring prowess.
+He was one of the first professional wrestlers, along with the likes of Gorgeous George, to be known for his showmanship and his in-ring prowess.

 In the 2000s, his wife Billie donated $100,000 in Michele's memory to the Santa Monica Historical Society Museum.
 Symbolically, this was the same amount which Leone drew with Lou Thesz during their May, 1952 bout for the NWA Heavyweight championship; the first $100,000 gate in wrestling.
 The amount was donated to help support construction of the museum's relocation.
 Billie Leone stated: “my husband moved to Santa Monica in 1949, and that began his lifelong love affair with Santa Monica.
 He loved everything about the city.”
 The museum now houses a permanent exhibit featuring the highlights of The Baron's career.